Klipper3d/klipper/docs/TMC_Drivers.md

 Some common errors and tips for diagnosing them:

-**TMC reports error: ... ot=1(OvertempError!)"**: This indicates the motor driver disabled itself because it became too hot.
+#### TMC reports error: ... ot=1(OvertempError!)"

+This indicates the motor driver disabled itself because it became too hot.
 Typical solutions are to decrease the stepper motor current, increase cooling on the stepper motor driver, and/or increase cooling on the stepper motor.

-**TMC reports error: ...
-ShortToGND** OR **LowSideShort**: This indicates the driver has disabled itself because it detected very high current passing through the driver.
+#### TMC reports error: ...
+ShortToGND** OR **LowSideShort

+This indicates the driver has disabled itself because it detected very high current passing through the driver.
 This may indicate a loose or shorted wire to the stepper motor or within the stepper motor itself.